Luzerne, Iowa

 Luzerne is a city in Benton County, Iowa, United States.
 The population was 112 at the time of the 2020 census.
 It is part of the Cedar Rapids Metropolitan Statistical Area.

 History

 Luzerne was founded following construction of the Chicago and Northwestern Railway through the territory.
-Luzerne was platted as a town on the railroad in 1868.
-It was named after the city of Lucerne, in Switzerland.
+Luzerne was named and platted as a town on the railroad by Isaac B. Howe, the Superintendent of the Iowa Div. of the railway, in 1868.